 We got a look at Miners Castle from the other side, including the lower viewing platform we didn't visit earlier.
 It's a long walk down to that spot.
 There's no sign in the lake from the collapse of seven years ago.

 When we reached Chapel Falls, it was time to turn around.
 Chapel Rock used to be one side of an arch, but it too collapsed.
-Now the tree on top of it gets nourished by roots that stretch to the mainland, making it look like the tree is holding on for dear life.
+Now the white pine on top of it gets nourished by roots that stretch to the mainland, making it look like the tree is holding on for dear life.
 Of course, that's exactly what it's doing.

 Bridal Veil Falls crest 140 feet above Lake Superior.
 Here we can see all of the escarpment layers, from the Jacobsville Formation at lake level to the Au Train Formation at the top of the cliff.
 It's hard to imagine that the areas around Chapel Rock and Miners Castle once looked like this.
 But that was several million years ago.

 Our last flying day had some interesting challenges.
 The plane was at

 Marquette and our car was at Bridgeport, almost 800 miles away by Great

 Circle route.
 That's too far for a Grumman Tiger to go without a fuel stop,